 AEO is the primary point of contact for undergraduate, GSAS, and SEAS students seeking reasonable accommodations for a disability.
-With information from students, along with documentation, our office is able to plan with students to provide reasonable accommodations for course work, housing, dining, transportation, and other aspects of student life, as appropriate.
+With information from students and supporting documentation, our office is able to plan with students to provide reasonable accommodations for course work, housing, dining, transportation, and other aspects of student life as appropriate.

 Please follow the steps detailed below to request disability or health-related accommodations for academic, residential life, and campus activities:

 We ask that you complete an Application on AIM.
 You will be asked to upload your most up-to-date documentation.

 Our office is committed to working with students to formulate the most appropriate accommodations for a disability.
 Current documentation helps us to determine whether a student is eligible for accommodations and ensure that students’ needs are being met.
 Some conditions may change over time and we want to know the current functional impact of any disability.